Does Blue Cross Insurance Cover Therapy?

 Again, your specific policy may have specific requirements, and may not cover every counselling philosophy out there.
 Before setting your heart on a particular counselling type, or making an appointment, check the policy thoroughly.

-How many therapy sessions will Blue Cross Blue Shield cover?
+How many therapy sessions will Blue Cross cover?

-When it comes to affordable counselling, some employers cover 100% of the cost, with yearly maximums in the $10,000 range.
-Others might provide a yearly maximum of $2000.
-It 100% depends on your employer's policy.
+Plans and employers vary widely for the generousity of their coverage.
+Some employers cover 100% of the cost, with yearly maximums in the $10,000 range.
+Others might provide a yearly maximum of $500, and may only cover a maximum of $120 per session.
+It 100% depends on your specific Blue Cross policy.

 Check your specific policy or consult your human resources department for complete details on your insurance coverage and extended health plan.